gsi-ee/dabc/plugins/mbs/fileapi/readme.txt

 This is standalone API to read/write lmd files.

-It include C-based code, LmdFile class (C++ wrapper for C code) and several structure definitions in LmdTypeDefs.h, usefull to work with mbs event structures.
+It includes C-based code, LmdFile class (C++ wrapper for C code) and several structures definitions in LmdTypeDefs.h to work with mbs event structures.

 Install: